peterkappus/panoflex/README.md

 # Panoflex

-This is a loosely connected set of tracking and reporting tools that facilitate running a large organisation like GDS.
-E.g. roles, vacancies, communities, non-people costs, teams, groups, and goals.
+### This is a goal-setting and tracking tool to show what GDS is working on and how well it's delivering.

 ## Status